-June 30, Dec ember 31,

-(dollars in thousands) 2012 2011

-Restructured Loans on Accrual Status and Not Past Due 90 Days or More \$ 31,124 \$ 33,703

-Restructured Loans Included in Non-Accrual Loans or Accruing Loans Past Due 90 Days or More 8,830 5,127

-Total Restructured Loans \$ 39,954 \$ 38,830
+Loans Modified in a Troubled Debt Restructuring Table 17 June 30, De ecember 31, (dollars in thousands) 2012 2011 Restructured Loans on Accrual Status and Not Past Due 90 Days or More \$ 31,124 \$ 33,703 Restructured Loans Included in Non-Accrual Loans or Accruing Loans Past Due 90 Days or More 8,830 5,127 Total Restructured Loans \$ 39,954 \$ 38,830 performance under the modified terms by making six consecutive payments.
+The increase in loans modified in a TDR from December 31, 2011 was primarily due to the modification of a commercial construction loan.

-Loans modified in a TDR increased by \$1.1 million or 3%from December 31, 2011.
+Loans modified in a TDR increased by \$1.1 million or 3% from December 31, 2011.
 The majority of our TDRs are residential mortgage loans where we lowered monthly payments to accommodate the borrowers' financial needs for a period of time.
-Generally, loans modified in a TDR are returned to accrual status after the borrower has demonstrated performance under the modified terms by making six consecutive payments.
-The increase in loans modified in a TDR from December 31, 2011 was primarily due to the modification of a commercial construction loan.
+Generally, loans modified in a TDR are returned to accrual status after the borrower has demonstrated